Frequently Asked Questions

 Q. Is the materials fee refundable?

-A. No. The materials fee is nonrefundable once it has been submitted to the facilitator to reserve your child's spot.
+A. No. The materials fee is non-refundable once it has been submitted to reserve your child's spot.
 Also, when a student drops a Legacy class during the year, they forgo their materials fee.

 Q. When are jobs assigned?